Jim Cox (tight end)

-James Allen Cox (born December 21, 1946) is an American former football tight end who played for the Miami Dolphins for 13 games in 1968.
-Cox attended Christopher Columbus High School in Miami, FL and played collegiate football at the University of Miami.
-Cox has since been inducted to both schools respective Hall of Fames.
+James Allen Cox (born December 21, 1946) is an American former professional football player who was a tight end for the Miami Dolphins of the American Football League (AFL) for 13 games in 1968.
+Cox attended Christopher Columbus High School in Miami, Florida, and played college football for the Miami Hurricanes.
+Cox has since been inducted to both schools respective hall of fames.

 Jim is married to Grace Cox, together they have two daughters and six grandchildren.